benshimonz/V1/README.md

 The relationship type between two entities must be valid according to the schema.
 As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Horse); owns(Person,Dragon) ).

-For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments - sets of concrete entities and relationships that match the given pattern.
-A answer to a V1 query is the union of all the assignments.
+For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments.
+Concrete entities are assigned to blue and red rectangles.
+Concrete relationships are assigned to black arrows and lines.
+An assigment to to pattern is a set of concrete entities and relationships that match the whole pattern.
+A answer to a V1 query is the union of all assignments.

 Here are some basic patterns: